Simon Farnaby

-Simon Farnaby (born 2 April 1973) is an English actor, comedian, children's entertainer, writer and singer.
+Simon Farnaby (born 2 April 1973) is an English actor, comedian, writer and singer.
 He is best known for his work with the Them There collective where he has written and starred in productions including the sketch show Horrible Histories, Yonderland, and Ghosts, as well as writing for film.

-Farnaby earned BAFTA nominations for his co-writing of Paddington 2, both for Best Adapted Screenplay and Best British Film, and was the winner of the 2023 Television BAFTA for memorable TV moment.
+Farnaby earned BAFTA nominations for his writing of Paddington 2, both for Best Adapted Screenplay and Best British Film, and was the winner of the 2023 Television BAFTA for memorable TV moment.
 In 2023, he co-wrote and appeared in Wonka, a film which serves as a prequel to the Roald Dahl novel Charlie and the Chocolate Factory, exploring Willy Wonka's origins.

 Early life

 Farnaby was born on 2 April 1973 in Darlington, County Durham and attended Richmond School, North Yorkshire.

 Career

 Television work

 Farnaby was a long-time member of The Mighty Boosh supporting cast, having had roles both in their series and co-starring in the quasi-spinoff film Bunny and the Bull.

 Other notable television work includes recurring roles in the sitcoms Jam & Jerusalem, The Midnight Beast and Detectorists.
 He previously had a very brief role in one episode of Coronation Street in the 1990s.

 Farnaby has presented a number of factual programmes including Richard III: The King in the Car Park in 2013, tracing the discovery and identification of the remains of the last Plantagenet king, the 2014 Channel 4 documentary series entitled Man Vs Weird, in which he travelled the world investigating people who claim superhuman abilities, and as narrator of the Channel 5 docu-series called On the Yorkshire Buses, following East Yorkshire Motor Services.

 Farnaby accepted a TV BAFTA in 2023 for memorable TV moment, for a short film broadcast as part of the Platinum Party at the Palace for the Platinum Jubilee of Queen Elizabeth II in June 2022, in which Farnaby played a butler.